-Now known as Myanmar, Burma stands at the crossroads of the Indian subcontinent and south East Asia, and draws on the history and culture of both.
+Formerly known as Burma, Myanmar stands at the crossroads of the Indian subcontinent and South East Asia, and draws on the history and culture of both.
 From soaring Himalayan peaks to a long coastline, washed by the waters of the Indian Ocean, this is a land of contrasts, ready to delight the visitor.

 The former capital of Mandalay still evokes images of a bygone era and is regarded as the arts and cultural heartland of the country.
 The royal palace and its impressive surrounding moat sit at the foot of Mandalay Hill, whilst out in the countryside you will find the iconic U Bein Bridge, the world’s longest teak footbridge and a great sunset photo opportunity.